learn-co-students/atl-web-060319/10-intro-to-activerecord/README.md

 * Look briefly at AR project structure - 5 minutes
 * Build migrations to create authors and books tables
+* Maybe talk about `bundle exec` and Gemfile issues
 * Add models and demonstrate AR methods
 * Write a method to pull the books for a particular author
   * Is that _really_ an array?
+* Talk naming conventions for 5 minutes.
 * Write a method to pull the author for a book.

 ~fin~